 Use email tracking to find out whether your email was opened, forwarded, or ignored, and use that to time and direct your follow up(s).
 You should also not forget to use email scrubbing to increase your prospecting results.
-You can use a tool like Mailshake to help streamline that process, and alongside it, test different messages and elements, then use the results to refine your emails.
+You can use sales engagement software like Mailshake to help streamline that process, and alongside it, test different messages and elements, then use the results to refine your emails.
 The power of email shouldn’t be ignored especially when it comes to making the best use of our time.
 In certain cases meetings can be replaced by emails for example.
 Thankfully it’s easier than ever to find anyone’s email address.

 Do you have any other best practices you follow when prospecting for outreach campaigns?
 Comments are below – it’d be awesome if you could share your suggestions: